 How to Write Your Skills

-We’ve seen many jobseekers bury their skills section at the end of the CV.
+We’ve seen many jobseekers bury their CV skills section right at the end.
 That’s a mistake!

 Recruiters only eyeball each CV for an average of 6 seconds.

 So, your key skills MUST be placed near the top for recruiters to see at first glance.